ADVANTICS/documentation/products/adb-pc-ac01/docs/electrical_specs.md

 **Connection Diagram:**

-- **CAN Bus Isolation**: Isolated from power electronics and 24V supply
+- **CAN Bus**: Isolated from power electronics and 24V supply
-- **Control Power Isolation**: 24V control isolated from power section
+- **Control Power**: 24V isolated from CAN bus and HV, PE referenced
-- **Safety Isolation**: Basic isolation towards PE, reinforced towards HV
+- **HV (AC,DC) side**: Basic isolation towards PE, reinforced towards CAN Bus

 ## Safe Operating Area

-The ADB-PC-AC01 is engineered to operate reliably within a specific DC voltage range of $650 \text{ V}$ to $950 \text{ V}$.The module's maximum output is always controlled by its $100 \text{ kW}$ power rating.
-This means that as the voltage gets lower (closer to $650 \text{ V}$), the current the module can handle automatically increases to maintain that $100 \text{ kW}$ limit.
-For long-term reliability, especially in high-temperature environments, we recommend keeping the operating point slightly inside these limits.
+The ADB-PC-AC01 is engineered to operate reliably within a specific DC voltage range - on the low side limited by rectified mains + margin (typically 650 VDC for 400 VAC systems, 750 VDC for 480 VAC systems).
+On the high side, the maxium operatinal voltage is to 950 V.The module's maximum power is limited by mains (AC) current.
+For 150 A phase current and 400 VAC voltage, the max input power is 103 kW.
+For 480 VAC, the max input power is 124 kW.
+Output power is input power minus losses.
+If the efficiency at a given operating point was 98%, and input power was 103 kW, the maximum output power at that point would be 100.94 kW.

+The DC bus side doesn't really contribute to the power envelope - even at 650 VDC, the system is AC current limited.

+!!! info "DC bus voltage selection"
+    The DC bus voltage can be controlled over CAN bus, and can be freely selected.
+    However, if a voltage lower than the AC rectified voltage is selected, the module will automatically raise the voltage to prevent loss of control through self-rectification.
+    Meaning - you can give a 600 VDC setpoint for 480 VAC mains.
+But the converter might output 720 VDC instead.

+!!! info "input vs output"
+    As the module is inherently bidirectional, which side is input and which side is output depends only on the direction of the current.

-{{ figure('../assets/afe_soa_plot.webp', 'Safe Operating Area') }}
+{{ figure('../assets/afe_soa_plot.webp', 'Safe Operating Area for 400 VAC') }}

 ## Efficiency Characteristics